DataDog/integrations-core/kube_apiserver_metrics/README.md

 The Kube_apiserver_metrics check is included in the [Datadog Agent][2] package, so you do not need to install anything else on your server.

-**Note**: A tile is not included in the Datadog application for the integration.
+**Note**: A tile is not included in the Datadog application for this integration.
 Follow the configuration steps below to configure this integration.

 ### Configuration